jamessaunders4/fireship.io/hugo/content/courses/javascript/beginner-js-functions.md

 ## Pure Functions

-A *pure* function is one that only relies only its inputs, produces no side effects, and does not modify values outside its local scope.
+A *pure* function is one that only relies on its inputs, produces no side effects, and does not modify values outside its local scope.

 Notice how the impure function below mutates a global variable and uses it to calculate the return value.
 In other words, it depends on values outside of its own function parameters and/or body.